 Why email marketing tools like autoresponders rarely work… and relationship-building emails do

 Technology has provided amazing tools that enable real estate agents to reach out to leads.
-With a strong, well-organized database – in which new leads can easily be entered – automated follow up messages can be targeted to leads so they are consistently contacted on a regular basis.
+With a strong, well-organized database – in which new leads can easily be entered – email and automated follow up messaging can be targeted to leads so they are consistently contacted on a regular basis.

 All the real estate agent need do is “touch go” every time a new contact or lead is added to the database, and they’re in business.
 Once that happens, their email drip campaigns can provide leads with data about average days on the market, market updates and tips to make a house more saleable.
 And (voila!), the agent just sits back and waits for the leads to breathlessly call.